 Back to top

-Child Youth and Family (CYF) have to investigate every "report of concern” it receives relating to the abuse or neglect of a child (see the previous question).
+Oranga Tamariki must investigate every "report of concern” it receives relating to the abuse or neglect of a child (see the previous question).

-If you believe the child has been abused by someone in your household, or if there is domestic violence in your household, your local Women’s Refuge, who can provide support to you and possibly also an advocate to help you work with CYF.
+If Oranga Tamariki is involved with your family because there is domestic violence in your household, your local Women’s Refuge may be able to provide support to you and possibly also an advocate to help you work with Oranga Tamariki.

 If you have to attend a Family Group Conference, you’ll have the right to tell your side of the story at the Conference.